mhammell-laboratory/CellRangerTE/README.md

 ## CPU and memory usage

 We recommend providing 10 CPU/cores and 250Gb of memory to ensure successful completion of the script.

+## Copying & distribution

+CellRangerTE is free softrware: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but *WITHOUT ANY WARRANTY*; without even the implied warranty of *MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE*.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with TEtranscripts.
+If not, see [this website](http://www.gnu.org/licenses/).

+## Citation

+Available soon...